+Let's write Read the interview with Loyiso Bala again, a nd then answer these questions.
+How old is Loyiso today?
+How would you describe his early childhood?
 What is his career?
 How do we know that he is a caring South African?
 Find out which stars your friends like most.
-They can be sports stars or pop stars.
-Fill in the names of sports or pop stars in the yellow space at the bottom of this table.
+Fill in the names of sports or pop stars in the table.
 Now ask ten friends which of these stars they like most.
 For each person, colour in a block above the name of the star they select.